Solar Rising: How Solar Energy Works?

 Photovoltaics (PV) systems make use of the sun’s energy by converting it to electricity that you use to power your house or business, and can produce some or all of your electric needs and more.
 Solar systems combine a series of components to convert the sun’s energy into electricity:

-1. A Solar Array consisting of series of panels mounted on your roof or ground mounted that are directed towards the sun which convert sunlight into Direct Current (DC);
+1. A Solar Array consists of a series of panels.
+These can be mounted on your roof or on a ground rack.
+All arrays are directed towards the sun to convert sunlight into Direct Current (DC);

-2. An Inverter which converts the DC power produced by the panels into Alternating Current (AC) electricity, which is the form of electricity used in your home or business;
+2. An Inverter converts the DC power produced by the panels into Alternating Current (AC) electricity.
+AC power is the form of electricity used in your home or business;

-4. The Utility Grid remains connected to your home or business and acts as your battery providing power to your home at night or when the sun is not shining.
-The cost of using the grid’s energy is offset by the amount of excess power you send into the grid during the day; and
+4. The Utility Grid remains connected to your home or business.
+The grid acts as your battery providing power to your home at night, or when the sun is not shining.
+The cost of using the grid’s energy is offset by the amount of excess power you send into the grid during the day;